 Now our back bodice detail is completely done, so we can start shaping the front.

 Drafting the front bodice for knits

-As I said in the beginning, the knit bodice pattern is usually drafted the same for front and back.
+As I said in the beginning, the knit bodice pattern is usually drafted the same for the front and back.
 The one difference you need to make is at the neckline.
-We want the neckline to be more opened at the front.
+We want the neckline to be more open at the front.

 To do it, connect point D with point G with a curve (figure 8).

 Another thing some designers like to do is to change the front armhole curve a bit, too.
 I don’t do that because I find it to be unnecessary, but here is how you can do it if you prefer.

 Measure ¼ of an inch or ½ cm in from point N. Drew the new curve from point H through the new point and then connect with M and J.

 The sleeve that we are going to draft in the following post is going to be symmetrical on both the front and back sides.